-- Depression is one of the most common mental illnesses in Ecuador, followed by anxiety, stress, and substance abuse
+- Depression is one of the most common mental illnesses in Ecuador, followed by anxiety, stress, and substance addiction

-- Mental health stigma has a negative affect across the country and impacts the level of support and treatment that people receive
+- Mental health stigma has a negative effect across the country and impacts the level of support and treatment that people receive

 - Suicide is the first leading cause of death among teen girls and the fourth leading cause among men

 - Ecuadorian men are three times more likely than women to die by suicide